 - Weapons - including but not limited to firearms, knives, mace

-The Astros welcome banners that support teams and their players, so long as they are in good taste.
-The Houston Astros Baseball Club does not permit signs, posters or banners which are obscene, slanderous or in bad taste.
+The Astros welcome banners that support teams and their players, so long as they are in good taste, do not interfere with the game, other guests’ enjoyment of the game, cover ballpark advertising or other signage, promote a commercial product or service, or contain language deemed inappropriate by the Houston Astros management.
+The Houston Astros do not permit signs, posters or banners which are obscene, slanderous or in bad taste.
 Management reserves the right to remove any sign deemed inappropriate.
-Banners may not obstruct the view of other patrons or interfere with the game in any way.
+Banners may not be paraded through any part of the ballpark.
+Banners and/or signs may be displayed between innings only.

 Visitors are welcome to bring video and still cameras into the ballpark.
 Lenses must be no larger than 8".
 Tripods and monopods are not allowed in the ballpark.

-Costumes are not allowed at Minute Maid Park.
-Houston Astros management reserves the right to refuse entry and refund the ticket price of individuals in costume.
+Costumes/masks are not allowed at Minute Maid Park.
+Houston Astros management reserves the right to refuse entry to any individual in a costume/mask.

 Prior to games, fans may be dropped off along any street adjacent to Minute Maid Park, including a protected left lane along Texas Avenue on the south side of the ballpark.
 Following the game, the Houston Police Department will close Texas Avenue on Crawford Street around Minute Maid Park for approximately 20 minutes.
 This closure will allow for a safe pedestrian exit of the majority of fans at the game.
 Once HPD reopens those streets, fan pick-up is available along the south and west sides of the ballpark.
 Immediate post-game pick-up is permitted along Jackson Street on the south side of Minute Maid Park.
 However, all vehicles picking up at that location must be attended while drivers are waiting for their guest(s) to arrive.
 Fans who arrived at Minute Maid Park via charter or school buses will be picked up along Hamilton Street, between Preston and Texas, on the east side of Minute Maid Park.